benharosh/berkeley-ml-1/README.md

 ### Summary and Action Items for Bar Coupons

-Drivers that were frequent bar-goers (more than 3 times a month) were more likely (`76.8%`) to accept `Bar` coupons, while drivers that were less frequent bar-goers showed a higher `Bar` coupons rejection rate (`63%`).
+Drivers who were frequent bar-goers (more than 3 times a month) were more likely (`76.8%`) to accept `Bar` coupons, while drivers who were less frequent bar-goers showed a higher `Bar` coupons rejection rate (`63%`).

-Drivers that were bar-goers more than once a month still had higher `Bar` coupons acceptance rate (`68.7%`), but it was slighltly less compared to the acceptance rate (`76.8%`) of the more frequent bar-goers.
+Drivers who were bar-goers more than once a month still had higher `Bar` coupons acceptance rate (`68.7%`), but it was slighltly less compared to the acceptance rate (`76.8%`) of the more frequent bar-goers.

-Consider offering more `Bar` to drivers that went more frequently to bars, since coupons were accepted at a higher rate with more frequent visits to bars on a monthly base.
+Consider offering more `Bar` to drivers who went more frequently to bars, since coupons were accepted at a higher rate with more frequent visits to bars on a monthly base.

-For drivers who went to bars more than once a month, it seems that the split of age of the driver (to older and younger than 25) was not an indicaitive factor of the acceptance rate by itself.
-Looking at drivers older than 25 who went to bars once a month, produced a similar acceptance rate (`69.5%`) of `Bar` coupons, compared to drivers that just went to bars once a month (`68.7%`).
+For drivers who went to bars more than once a month, it seems who the split of age of the driver (to older and younger than 25) was not an indicaitive factor of the acceptance rate by itself.
+Looking at drivers older than 25 who went to bars once a month, produced a similar acceptance rate (`69.5%`) of `Bar` coupons, compared to drivers who just went to bars once a month (`68.7%`).

 Consider offering less `Bar` coupons to drivers who went to bars less than once a month or were older than 25, since the rejection rate of this group was at higher rate (`66.5%`), compared to the aggregated rejection rate of (`58.8%`)

-Drivers that went to bars more than once a month and were younger than 30 years, were more likely (`72.1%`) to accept `Bar` coupon, than drivers that just went to a bar once a month (`68.7%`).
-When looking at the age histograms we can confirm that drivers above 30 are less likely to accept `Bar` coupons, compared to those below 30.
+Drivers who went to bars more than once a month and were younger than 30 years, were more likely (`72.1%`) to accept `Bar` coupon, than drivers who just went to a bar once a month (`68.7%`).
+When looking at the age histograms we can confirm who drivers above 30 are less likely to accept `Bar` coupons, compared to those below 30.
 We should consider offering more `Bar` coupons to younger drivers, since it will more likely produce higher acceptance rates.

-The sample size of drivers who are widowed (21) and work in farming/fishing/forestry (9) was so little compared to the number of `Bar` coupon drivers (2017), that when trying to exclude them from comparisons, there was no affect on the acceptance rate.
+The sample size of drivers who are widowed (21) and work in farming/fishing/forestry (9) was so little compared to the number of `Bar` coupon drivers (2017), who when trying to exclude them from comparisons, there was no affect on the acceptance rate.
 Also, because of the small sample size it'll be very hard to draw conclusions on these particular groups.

 Drivers who went more frequent (> 4 a month) to cheap restaurants and had income of less than $50K, had similar acceptance rate to the aggregate acceptance rate of `Bar` coupons.
 These categories when combined together are not a good indication of acceptance rate for `Bar`.